 Towards a digital strategy for the NT

+Introduction

 The Broadband for the Bush Alliance (B4BA) welcomes the opportunity to comment on the NT Government’s discussion paper, Towards a digital strategy for the NT.
 The paper clearly outlines many of the benefits that increased connectivity for Territorians, and innovation in the ICT sector can offer.
 However, B4BA strongly believes that before a digital strategy can be successfully implemented, current barriers to affordability, accessibility and reliability of telecommunications services must be addressed.

 Background